Michael Rank (musician): Michael Rank and Stag

-In 2010, Rank started performing and recording with a shifting lineup of musicians dubbed Michael Rank and Stag.
+In 2010, Rank started performing and recording with a shifting lineup of musicians under the name Michael Rank and Stag.
 With this group, Rank explored his acoustic side, becoming increasingly of an Americana artist.
 For live shows, he worked with whoever was available for the date, resulting in mixtures bands that were two-piece, three-piece, five-piece, or more.
 The Americana Music Show said, "Michael Rank & Stag are creating some of the most interesting twangy rock & roll being created today."

 Michael Rank and Stag's first album, Kin, was released in 2012.
-Instead of the "grunge-tinged rock" of Snatches of Pink, this recording was "intimate and mostly acoustic, smoldering instead of scorching."
-The backing band, Stag, included both Sara Romweber (Snatches of Pink, Let's Active, Dex Romweber Duo) and John Howie Jr. (Snatches of Pink, John Howie & The Rosewood Bluff, Finger, Two Dollar Pistols) on drums, Alex Inglehart (Love, Claire) on electric guitar, Mark E. Smith (Snatches of Pink, 34 Satellite, Patty Hurst Shifter) on lap steel guitar and keyboards, John Teer (Chatham County Line) on fiddle and mandolin, and Daryl White (Trailer Bride) on upright bass.
+This recording was "intimate and mostly acoustic, smoldering instead of scorching."
+The album's backing band included both Sara Romweber (Snatches of Pink, Let's Active, Dex Romweber Duo) and John Howie Jr. (Snatches of Pink, John Howie & The Rosewood Bluff, Finger, Two Dollar Pistols) on drums, Alex Inglehart (Love, Claire) on electric guitar, Marc E. Smith (Snatches of Pink, 34 Satellite, Patty Hurst Shifter) on lap steel guitar and keyboards, John Teer (Chatham County Line) on fiddle and mandolin, and Daryl White (Trailer Bride) on upright bass.
 Rank provided lead vocals, electric and acoustic guitar, and piano.
 He also wrote all of the songs, produced, and mixed the album.
 With a lineup that overlapped with Rank's previousl projects, one reviewer wrote that Kin "was inconclusive, its brooding, boozy acoustoelectrica sounding so much like the great SOP [Snatches of Pink] album Bent With Pray that one wondered if he changed the name just avoid any previous negative associations."

 Kin was the first of six albums the group released in the next four years.
 Almost all of the tracks in this cycle are introspective, dark, and raw songs about the breakup on the relationship with the mother of his son.
 For In the Weeds in 2013, Howie, Inglehart, Teer, and Smith returned.
-Other musicians on the album included Emily Frantz (Mandolin Orange) on vocals, Nathan Golub (John Howie, Jr. and the Rosewood Bluff) on pedal steel guitar and banjo, Billie Feather and Jesse Huebner (Pattie Hurst Shifter) on bass.
+Other musicians on the album included Emily Frantz (Mandolin Orange) on vocals, Nathan Golub (John Howie Jr. and the Rosewood Bluff) on pedal steel guitar and banjo, Billie Feather and Jesse Huebner (Pattie Hurst Shifter) on bass.
 One reviewer noted, "Like a slow descent into hell, the despair of In the Weeds is relentless. …Despite the despair, In the Weeds documents Rank's woes with meticulous craft."